Isaiah Chapter 18

 Swift messengers are sent by water to a nation marked by Providence, and measured out, trodden under foot.
 God’s people are trampled on; but whoever thinks to swallow them up, finds they are cast down, yet not deserted, not destroyed.
 All the dwellers on earth must watch the motions of the Divine Providence, and wait upon the directions of the Divine will.

 God gives assurance to his prophet, and by him to be given to his people.
 Zion is His rest for ever, and he will look after it.
 He will suit to their case the comforts and refreshments he provides for them; they will be acceptable, because seasonable.
 He will reckon with His and their enemies; and as God’s people are protected at all seasons of the year, so their enemies are exposed at all seasons.

-Happy are those who take warning by His judgment on others, and hasten to join him and His people.
-Whatever land or people may be intended, we are here taught not to think that God takes no care of his church, and has no respect to the affairs of men, because he permits the wicked to triumph for a season.
+Happy are those who take warning by His judgment on others, and hasten to join Hm and His people.
+Whatever land or people may be intended, we are here taught not to think that God takes no care of His church, and has no respect to the affairs of men, because He permits the wicked to triumph for a season.

 Isaiah 18:1 “Woe to the land shadowing with wings, which [is] beyond the rivers of Ethiopia:”

 Wings: These may speak of Ethiopia’s strong armada of ships.
 Cush is the Hebrew word for Ethiopia.
 The country was south of Egypt, including territory belonging to modern Ethiopia.